DanWahlin/CopilotAdventures/README.md

 Try creating a UI for your challenge.
 Use pure HTML/CSS/JavaScript or a library/framework of your choosing.
 Let GitHub Copilot/Chat help you out with the UI code.
 If your UI requires images, consider using [Bing Image Creator](https://www.bing.com/create) or another AI image generation service.

-## Submit Your Own Copilot Challenge
+## Have a Copilot Challenge Idea?
+Submit a PR!

 Do you have a copilot challenge story/puzzle you'd like to submit for others to go through?
 We'd love to see it!
 Please submit a pull request to this repository with your challenge and solution.